 Reporting an unsafe building or illegal building works

-While many people feel uncomfortable reporting unsafe buildings or works that may be or have been constructed without a building permit, it is important to notify Council so that we can work with the owners to ensure the issue is resolved and safety of the building occupiers or users is not compromised.
+While many people feel uncomfortable reporting unsafe buildings, or construction without a building permit, it is important to notify Council so that we can work with the owners to ensure any issues are resolved and building safety for occupiers or users is not compromised.

-Once it has been determined there is an issue, Council will commence the appropriate enforcement and work with the owner to try and resolve the issue with a favourable outcome to all parties involved.
+Once it has been determined there is an issue, Council will commence the appropriate enforcement and work with the owner to try and resolve the problem with a favorable outcome to all parties involved.

 Building permits issued by a private building surveyor